-A snapshot overview of schools in Lausanne, Vevey and La Cote that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Lausanne, Vevey and La Côte considered (but not necessarily chosen) by English-speaking expats.

-Click here to read our full review of Brillantmont International School
+Click here to read our full review of the Aiglon College

 International School of Lausanne (pending)